 Adjuvant Therapy

-Adjuvant therapy is a treatment done after the primary treatment, e.g. surgery, to decrease the chance of the ocular melanoma returning or spreading.
-It can also refer to any treatment used in addition to the primary form of treatment.
+Adjuvant therapy is any treatment done after or in addition to the primary treatment (i.e. after plaque treatment or enucleation) to decrease the chance of the melanoma returning or spreading.

-The Cleveland Clinic's Arun Singh has an interesting paper from 2014 on the topic here.
+The Cleveland Clinic's Arun Singh has an interesting paper from 2014 on the topic of adjuvant therapies here.

 And a more recent paper looks at the Adjuvant crizotinib in high-risk uveal melanoma following definitive therapy.
 Unfortunately, there was no increase in survival rate for the treated patients.